dwaynejs/dwayne-styles/README.md

 `styles` wrapper constructor) or a style which is set in a static `styles` property in the block class (which uses the `styles` mixin).
 Each style is a path to a styles object.
-All styles from the mixin are then merged and applied to the element.
+All styles from the mixin are then merged from left to right and applied to the element.

 Note that you can use `js` expressions as values (you may use [dwayne babel preset](https://www.npmjs.com/package/babel-preset-dwayne),